 It is the transitions that are difficult in life.
 Or maybe I should say, It is the transitions that we don’t pay close enough attention to in life.
 Think about putting together a puzzle from the photo above.
-You have this one piece that has multiple colors on it and you cannot for the life of you, figure out where it goes.
-It almost seems like it is from another puzzle and not a part of this photo at all.
-Later you find just the perfect place for it and everything seems to come together.
+You have this one-piece with multiple colors on it, and you cannot figure out where it goes for the life of you.
+It almost seems like it is from another puzzle and not a part of this photo.
+Later you find just the perfect place for it, and everything seems to come together.

-As parents and adults, we need to help them to take control of the steering wheel in their life.
-To realize that we don’t always know how the pieces fit, but eventually they will and do indeed fit together.
-Consider a high school concert band playing in a concert and they are performing a composition that is made up of a medley (groups of various songs) on Broadway show tunes.
-Maybe it contains, Oklahoma, My Fair Lady and Fiddler on the Roof, three of my favorites.
-As the band plays the first song, Oklahoma you recognize it and enjoy the performance.
-When they start to move into My Fair Lady the melody seems to disappear, the rhythms often get more complex, and the melody seems to be disconnected, or no melody at all.
-This goes on for 8-12 measures and then they break into My Fair Lady.
-Those measures in-between Oklahoma and My Fair Lady is called a transition.
-Out of the entire composition, three Broadway songs, these 8-12 measure transitions can be the most difficult of the entire composition.
+As parents and adults, we need to help them take control of the steering wheel in their lives.
+To realize that we don’t always know how the pieces fit is one realization.
+However, eventually, they do indeed work together.
+Consider a high school concert band playing in a concert, and they are performing a composition made up of a medley (groups of various songs) on Broadway show tunes.
+Maybe it contains Oklahoma, My Fair Lady, and Fiddler on the Roof, three of my favorites.
+As the band plays the first song, Oklahoma, you recognize it and enjoy the performance.